History

 The entrance to the tower led from the ground floor from the west through an early Gothic stone portal with moulded jamb.
 At the beginning of the fracture of its arch, on the sides, two Romanesque stone heads were placed – masks made of shallow bas-relief.
 Inside, the tower received a stone gallery, which opened on the first floor with two pointed openings, between which was a semi-circular niche from the inside, probably a place for a separate altar.
 Through the above two openings you could get to the wooden gallery supported by beams embedded in the holes in the wall.
 The interior of the ground floor of the tower, also open to the nave but by one large arcade, was topped with a cross vault with heavy ribs with bevelled edges, mounted on corner consoles of a pyramidal shape.
 The ribs were fastened with a round boss with a plastic relief cross.
 The entrance to the first floor originally led from the outside through a simple portal with a semi-circular crown and through a roofed, steep staircase located at the southern facade of the tower.
 Its stone structure received outside two blind arcades, covered with paintings in the Middle Ages.

-In the second half of the 14th century a chapel was attached to the northern wall of the nave, while in the 15th century the tower was raised by four upper floors and adapted for defensive purposes.
+In the second half of the 14th century a chapel was attached to the northern wall of the nave, while in the 15th century the tower was raised by three or four upper floors and adapted for defensive purposes.
 It was illuminated by narrow slit openings, except for the third floor, from the north equipped with a larger Gothic window with a quatrefoil tracery.
-At the end of the 15th century, the Romanesque apse was replaced by a polygonal, Gothic presbytery with buttresses attached from the outside.
+At the end of the 15th century, the Romanesque apse was replaced by a polygonal, Gothic chancel with buttresses attached from the outside.
 It was covered with a rib vault with two carved bosses: one with a hammer and a crescent, the other with a heraldic animal, wild boar.
-The ribs rested directly on the perimeter walls with an oblique undercut.
+The ribs rested directly on the perimeter walls, with an oblique undercut.

 Current state